-SPEC's philosophy and standards of participation are the basis for the development of SPECjbb2013.
+SPEC's philosophy and standards of participation are the basis for the development of the SPECjbb2015 benchmark.
 The benchmark is being developed cooperatively by a committee representing diverse and competitive companies.
 The following guides the committee in the development of a benchmark that will be useful and widely adopted by the industry: